gloveboxes/Unlock-your-agents-potential-with-Model-Context-Protocol-PostgreSQL-Workshop/docs/docs/mcp-overview.md

-MCP (Model Context Protocol) is an emerging open standard that allows large-language models (LLMs) to call external tools, APIs, and data sources through a consistent, well-defined interface — similar to how USB-C standardizes device connections, or [ODBC](https://en.wikipedia.org/wiki/Open_Database_Connectivity){:target "_blank"} standardizes interfaces for databases.
+MCP (Model Context Protocol) is an emerging open standard that enables large language models (LLMs) to access external tools, APIs, and data sources through a consistent interface.

+Technically, MCP standardizes tool discovery and access for AI agents—similar to how the OpenAPI Specification does for REST services.

+From a business perspective, MCP improves agility by making it easier to update or replace AI tools as your needs evolve.

 ## Benefits of MCP